Rui Barros: Early years and Porto

-Born in Paredes, Porto District, Barros began his senior career with S.C.
-Covilhã in the Segunda Liga.
-He helped Varzim S.C. to promote to the Primeira Liga in his second season as a professional.
+Born in Paredes, Porto District, Barros began his senior career with Covilhã in the Segunda Liga.
+He helped Varzim gain promotion to the Primeira Liga in his second season as a professional.

-Barros signed with FC Porto for 1987–88, immediately having an impact: 12 goals in the league, which ended with the championship conquest, also being essential as the northerners began the campaign with two major achievements, the European Super Cup against AFC Ajax and the Intercontinental Cup against Peñarol (he also scored in the first leg of the Super Cup final).
+Barros signed with Porto for 1987–88, immediately having an impact: 12 goals in the league, which ended with the championship conquest, also being essential as the northerners began the campaign with two major achievements, the European Super Cup against Ajax and the Intercontinental Cup against Peñarol (he also scored in the first leg of the Super Cup final).
 As a result, he was voted Portuguese Footballer of the Year.

 Abroad

-Barros joined Italian side Juventus FC in the summer of 1988, where he chose to wear the number 8 shirt, turning down the opportunity to wear the prestigious number 10 shirt which had previously belonged to the recently retired Michel Platini, whose role he had inherited at the Turin club.
+Barros joined Italian side Juventus in the summer of 1988, where he chose to wear the number 8 shirt, turning down the opportunity to wear the prestigious number 10 shirt, which had previously belonged to the recently retired Michel Platini, whose role he had inherited at the Turin club.
 During his two-year tenure, he scored 19 goals in 95 appearances in all competitions and helped to a Coppa Italia and UEFA Cup double in 1990.

-Subsequently, Barros moved to AS Monaco FC, originally for one year (eventually three).
-During his spell, he notably lost the final of the 1991–92 European Cup Winners' Cup to SV Werder Bremen.
+Subsequently, Barros moved to Monaco, originally for one year (eventually three).
+During his spell, he notably lost the final of the 1991–92 European Cup Winners' Cup to Werder Bremen.

-In the 1993 off-season, Barros signed with another team in France, Olympique de Marseille, teaming up with compatriot Paulo Futre – who left Porto for Atlético Madrid precisely the year he arrived.
+In the 1993 off-season, Barros signed with another team in France, Marseille, teaming up with compatriot Paulo Futre – who left Porto for Atlético Madrid precisely the year he arrived.
 The former contributed in helping them to a second-place finish in the league, although the club was relegated following its involvement in a match fixing scandal.

 Return to Porto

 In the summer of 1994, Barros returned to Porto, where he became an important attacking element in four of five consecutive league wins.
 He retired from football in June 2000, at the age of 34.

 Barros stayed connected to his main club after his retirement, as a manager.
-After Co Adriaanse resigned in August 2006 during the preseason, he was appointed interim coach for two matches, against England's Portsmouth (2–1) and Manchester City (1–0).
+After Co Adriaanse resigned in August 2006 during preseason, he was appointed as interim coach for two matches, against England's Portsmouth (2–1) and Manchester City (1–0).

-Barros was also on the bench for the 3–0 win over Vitória F.C. in the domestic supercup, on 19 August 2006.
+Barros was also on the bench for the 3–0 win over Vitória in the domestic super cup, on 19 August 2006.
 Jesualdo Ferreira was appointed shortly afterwards, and he stayed as his assistant during the following campaigns as Porto won the league four times in a row.

 On 13 June 2018, Barros succeeded former Porto and Portugal teammate António Folha at the helm of Porto's reserves, who competed in the second tier.
 On 3 February 2021, with the team dead last with 16 games remaining, Folha was put back in the position.